vbfelix/relper/README.md

 ### is_outlier

-The goal of **is_outlier** is to check if a value is an outlier, by the boxplot outlier criteria, given by:
+The goal of **is_outlier** is to check if a value is an outlier, by using the boxplot outlier criteria, given by:

 $$ [x < (Q_1 - 1.5 * IQR)] \quad  |  \quad [x > (Q_3 - 1.5 * IQR)],$$